ekimetrics/ekimetrics.github.io/blog/2022-10-18-Interpretability_sentiment_analysis_I.md

 last_attention=encoded_att.attentions[-1]
 ```

 We finally recovered the 12 attention matrices from the last layer of the DistilBert.

-Interpreting through attention attribution
+## Interpreting through attention attribution
-A first way to take advantage of the attention coefficients is to directly look at their amount in order to evaluate if the right words stand out.
+A first way to take advantage of the attention coefficients is to directly look at their value in order to evaluate if the right words stand out.
 We choose to calculate the average attention on all attention layers and heads.
 A more in-depth work of selection of the most relevant layer would allow to refine the interpretability method.
 Here, we limit ourselves to the most basic case.

 ```
 a,b = [], []